arjun-menon/tax-analyzer/ReadMe.md

 NYC Tax Calculator
 ==================
 This Python program calculates the total U.S. taxes owed by a single (unmarried) resident of New York City.
-It is limited in its scope and functionality.
-It is not perfect, so the calculations should only be considered  as approximations.
+It is limited in its scope and functionality, and was written primarily for personal use.
+It is also far from perfect, and the numbers calculated should only be considered as a guide.
+However, generally speaking, your tax should not _exceed_ the amounts calculated by this program.

 Federal rates (2014) are based on http://www.forbes.com/sites/kellyphillipserb/2013/10/31/irs-announces-2014-tax-brackets-standard-deduction-amounts-and-more/ and other sources.